M12CyberDev/Hashlocalfiles/README.md

 # Hashlocalfiles
-Create md5hash values of local files
+Create md5hash values of local files and search for intersections